Adana Agreement

-The Adana Agreement ([aˈda.na];Adana Mutabakatı; اتفاقية أضنة) was an agreement made between Turkey and Syria in 1998 regarding the expulsion of the Kurdistan Workers' Party (PKK) from Syria.
+The Adana Agreement ([aˈda.na];Adana Mutabakatı; اتفاقية أضنة) was an agreement made between Turkey and Ba'athist Syria in 1998 regarding the expulsion of the Kurdistan Workers' Party (PKK) from Syria.

 Background

 Syria and Turkey had long had a strained relationship, owing to historical Syrian claims on the Hatay Province, water disputes over the flow of the Tigris–Euphrates river system and the two nations' opposite alignments within the context of the Cold War, as Turkey had joined NATO, while Syria grew close to the Soviet Union.

 In the 1980s and 1990s, Syria–Turkey relations became even more strained as Syria had permitted both the establishment of Kurdistan Workers' Party (PKK) camps within its territory, as well as allowed its leader, Abdullah Öcalan, to reside within the country.
 The PKK sought to establish an independent Kurdistan, which included areas held by Turkey and to this end fought in the Kurdish–Turkish conflict against the Turkish government.

 Turkish authorities classified the PKK as a terrorist group and undertook a campaign seeking to eliminate it.
 As part of this campaign, Turkey threatened Syria with a ground invasion, should Syria not expel the group from its territory and hand over Öcalan to Turkish authorities.
 The United States issued a parallel demand to Syria, in support of its Turkish ally.

 Syria initially rejected Turkish demands, but after considerable negotiations decided to partially agree to the end of the PKK's presence in Syria.
 In the runup to the agreement, the Syrian government made Öcalan leave the country, rather than hand him over to Turkish authorities, as per Turkish demands.
 Instead, he was placed on a plane travelling to Moscow.

-Following Öcalan's departure, Syria shut down PKK camps within its territory and arrested some PKK members which still had not left the country.

 The agreement

-The Adana Agreement was concluded between Turkey and Syria on 20 October 1998 in the Turkish city of Adana and included the following points:
+The Adana Agreement was concluded between Turkey and Syria on 20 October 1998 in the Turkish city of Adana.